TobiasSekan/DailyKanji/Documentation/Roadmap.md

 * Add menu underscores (for menu keyboard navigation)
 * Add message box with yes/no before delete statistics
 * Add option to deactivate error highlight
+* Add option to show/hide full statistics

 ## Version 1.0
+* Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
+* Make refresh interval for timer changeable via menu
 * Recalculate buttons (button width), when window is resized
 * Avoid rebuild of answer buttons and answer menu entries
 * Prevent double-click and multi-click on correct answers to avoid wrong next answer